• Self-Care

 Sound familiar?
 We’ve all been there.
 That cycle of mindless scrolling isn’t a routine; it’s a rut.
 It leaves you feeling empty instead of refilled.

-But what if you could transform those few precious hours between dinner and bedtime into something that actually recharges you?
+But what if you could transform those few precious hours into something that actually recharges you?
 A self-care night routine isn’t about performing relaxation for Instagram.
-It’s a simple, repeatable series of actions that tells your brain and body, “Hey, the day is over.
-It’s time to rest now.”
+It’s a “closing ceremony” for your day.
+No fancy products or hours of free time required.
+Just a little intention.
+Ready to build a routine you’ll actually look forward to?

 Step 1: Set the Scene (It’s All About the Vibe)